EcoNet-NZ/inaturalist-to-cams/README.md

             "file_prefix": "ombfw",
             "taxon_ids": ["160697"],
             "place_ids": ["6868"]
+        },
+        "Weed Management Aotearoa NZ": {
+            "file_prefix": "weed_management_aotearoa_nz",
+            "project_id": "147177",
+            "place_ids": ["6803"]
         }
     }

 where:

-* `"Old Man's Beard Free Wellington"`is the project name, which is only used for logging purposes
+* `"Old Man's Beard Free Wellington"` and `"Weed Management Aotearoa NZ"` are project names, which are only used for logging purposes
 * `"file_prefix"` is used as the file prefix for the last update timestamp file.
 For example, the above definition causes the [ombfw_time_of_last_update.txt](ombfw_time_of_last_update.txt) to contain the time of the last record updated for this definition.
 * `"taxon_ids"` contains a comma delimited list of iNaturalist taxa to be included.
 The [iNaturalist taxa](https://inaturalist.nz/taxa) page includes a search bar to allow you to find the relevant taxon id (after selecting the species, click on the `About` tab, scroll to the bottom and copy the 6 digit code after `iNaturalist`:).